 Thinking of becoming a doula?
 Here are the top 5 things you should consider before taking the leap!

-Ok, so you want to be a doula!
+Things to Consider Before becoming a Doula Ok, so you want to be a doula!
 This is great news because this career is rewarding and exciting and the world needs more doulas!
 And just like a doula gets their client ready for birth and those first few months with baby, we want to make sure that you are taken care of before you take the leap into being a doula.
-One of the awesome perks (among many others) of our Maternal Support Practitioner (MSP aka doula) Training here at bebo mia is that our in-class component is 13 weeks long, so you have time to get your systems in place before you are launched and ready to start practicing.
+One of the awesome perks (among many others) of our Doula Training here at bebo mia is that our in-class component is 17 weeks long, so you have time to get your systems in place before you are launched and ready to start practicing.

 1. Get your partner ready